mikaelvesavuori/gitmetrix/README.md

 ### What about more Git integrations?

-`gitmetrix` **currently integrates only through GitHub via webhooks**.
+Gitmetrix **currently integrates only through GitHub via webhooks**.
 The internal logic however allows for extending with any number of "parsers" that are specific to any version control software (VCS) such as Bitbucket or Azure DevOps.
-Ideally, to function similarly, the VCS should support webhooks so the experience is equivalent to the current state of `gitmetrix`.
+Ideally, to function similarly, the VCS should support webhooks so the experience is equivalent to the current state of Gitmetrix.

 _Consider making a pull request, starting an Issue, or otherwise informing of your interest in this, if it's important to you or if you have ideas for resolving this in a good way._